jacobj/Symbolic-Calculator/README.md

 - Brent Lewis
 - Shreya Nirmalan

+## Added Functionality For Stage 2
+### Also Able To:
+- 'ans' can now be placed anywhere in the expression for computations
+- Simplify mixed expressions containing different number types, i.e. 7+2*e+8*e^(4-3)
+- Simplfiy exponentials with both positive and negative rational exponents
+- FOIL expressions
+- Add, multiply, subtract, and divide nthroot irrationals with Integer bases and exponents

+### Bonus Functionality:
+- Double negative input works, i.e. "1--2" returns 3.

 ## Accomplishments
 ### Able to:
 - Add, subtract, multiply, divide, exponentiate, and take logs of integers